FundingCircle/jackdaw/doc/client.md

 the StringDeserializer is used to deserialize the key and value before being made available in the ConsumerRecord.

 The first step is to create a consumer and subscribe it to a list of topics.
-We can use the `jc/subscribed-consumer` function to achieve this:
+We can use the `jc/subscribed-consumer` function:
 ```
 (with-open [consumer (jc/subscribed-consumer consumer-config [topic-config-1 topic-config-2 ...])
 ```